mindspore-ai/docs/tutorials/training/source_zh_cn/advanced_use/save_load_model_hybrid_parallel.md

     value is [0.01]
     name is momentum
     value is [0.9]
-    name is moments.model_weight
+    name is moments.weight
     value is
     [[0.2567724 -0.07485991 0.282002 0.2456022 0.454939 0.619168 0.18964815 0.45714882]
      [0.25946522 0.24344791 0.45677605 0.3611395 0.23378398 0.41439137 0.5312468 0.4696194]]

     device1：
-    name is model_parallel_weight
+    name is weight
     value is
     [[0.9210751 0.9050457 0.9827775 0.920396 0.9240526 0.9750359 1.0275179 1.0819869]
      [0.73605865 0.84631145 0.9746683 0.9386582 0.82902765 0.83565056 0.9702136 1.0514659]]